 That concludes our list of the not-so-obvious things that Golden Retrievers are good at.
 I am sure you can relate to some of the things that I have mentioned.

-If you enjoyed this article, perhaps you would also like to check out my other article, What is bad about Golden Retrievers?
-13 Surprising Faults.
+If you enjoyed this article, perhaps you would also like to check out my other article, where I discuss the 13 surprising faults of this breed.

 Do you agree with this list?
 What else would you add that your Golden Retriever is good at?
 Please share your thoughts and comments below.
 I would love to hear from you.